Fernando Henrique Cardoso: Presidency (1995–2003)

 Despite the sale of public assets, the years 1995 to 2002 saw a rise of the total public debt from 30% to 55.5% of GDP.
 Economists aligned with his government argued that this was due to external factors outside the control of the administration at the time, such as the devaluation of the Brazilian real and the growth of the share of the debt denominated in US dollars.
 Nevertheless, devaluation of the currency was an instrument of monetary policy used right after his reelection, when the real pegged to the dollar led to a financial crisis that saw the country lose much of its foreign reserve fund and raise its interest rates on government bonds to very high levels as he tried to stabilize the currency under a new free-floating regime.
 With this economic shift, the greatest achievement of Cardoso – his landmark lowering of inflation – was maintained, but his popularity plummeted.

 Given his previous experience as Minister of Foreign Affairs and his prestige as an internationally famous sociologist, he was respected on the world scene, building friendships with such leaders as Bill Clinton and Ernesto Zedillo.
 Although he was respected abroad, in Brazil he had problems gaining support in Congress for government priorities and among people in general.
 As a result, major reforms planned by the executive branch, such as changes in the tax system and to social security, were only partially approved and only after long discussion.
 Although claiming to still support social democracy, his economic policies led people on the left to identify him with neoliberalism and right-wing politics, terms that often carry a very negative connotation in Latin American political debate and academic circles.
+Due his mix of neoliberalism and social democracy, but also because of the friendship with Ernesto Zedillo and Bill Clinton, Cardorso is considered to be a follower of the Third Way.